malcolmlett/malcolmlett.github.io/Human-Phenomena.md

 I suspect these sorts of trust-and-act-then-double-check mechanisms are there throughout the brain, across many layers.

 Curiously, this also explains so much of human behavior - it's such a normal human thing to make mistakes and correct ourselves; it's one of those uncanny valley things with robots that don't make mistakes.

+## Character and Word Recognition
+My first language is English, and I've been reading and writing it for a long enough that I'm completely unaware of how I do it.
+It's impossible for me to see a word without reading it, especially for simple words.
+A classic example of this is the [Stroop effect](https://en.wikipedia.org/wiki/Stroop_effect) - we perceive the written word and its colour at almost the same speed and get confused if they are in-congruent.

+I'm learning Tamil.
+It has a different character system to that of English, and I am now very familiar with the Tamil characters.
+I get an immediate sense of familiarity when I see Tamil characters in unexpected places, and to a large extent I understand each character without thinking about it.
+However, reading and understanding of actual words is still a very conscious and laborious experience for me.

+I recognise some other scripts that I have seen around a lot.
+For example Hindi.
+I can identify text as "probably Hindi" quite easily.
+And yet, I don't know a single character.
+I am only familiar with the general way that it looks.
+So for me, seeing Hindi text is an almost purely visual experience - with very little meaning attached.

+* Conclusion: perception/experience is a measurement of reality via our senses, intertwined with automatically processed meaning.